Turn your scrap fabric into a beautiful rag wreath. This same technique can be used to create wreaths for any time of the year.

 Step 3: Tie Fabric Strips Onto Wreaths

 Start tying the strips onto your wreath.
-These look better random so be sure to vary the strip locations around the wreath.
+These look better placed randomly, so be sure to vary the strip locations around the wreath.

 Step 4: Tie Wreaths Together

-Then you want to tie the two wreaths together with a few extra strips of fabric.
-Just thread these strips through the bottom of the head and the top of the body wreath and tie them together.
+Then, you want to tie the two wreaths together with a few extra strips of fabric.
+Thread these strips through the bottom of the head and the top of the body wreath and tie them together.

 Step 5: Glue On Bunny Ears

-Once everything is tied together, use additional hot glue to secure your ears into place.
+Once everything is tied together, use additional hot glue to secure your ears.

-Tuck the ears into the wreath a little when gluing so that the bottom is not visible.
+Tuck the ears into the wreath a little when gluing so the bottom is not visible.

 Step 6: Add Burlap Bow

-I felt that my rag wreath needed a little something else so I added a burlap bow around the neck.
-This is optional!
+I felt that my rag wreath needed a little something else, so I added a burlap bow around the neck.

 Tie into a large bow and cut off any excess.

 Now that you know how to make a rag wreath, you can change this up for every season!
-Be sure to save all of your fabric scraps from other projects.
+So, be sure to save all of your fabric scraps from other projects.

 A rag wreath DIY is just what you need to bring a little spring to your home!

-I love how this bunny turned out and I think you will love it as well!
-Using the Cricut hand tools makes creating a rag wreath like this one even easier.
+I love how this bunny turned out, and I think you will love it as well!
+The Cricut hand tools make creating a rag wreath like this one even easier.

-Y’all enjoy and feel free to share this post with any friends who might like to see how to make a fabric rag wreath as well!
+Y’all enjoy and share this post with any friends who might like to see how to make a fabric rag wreath as well!

 FAQs About Rag Wreath